apollo-aperture/apollo-aperture/README.md

 ## Getting Started
 Apollo Aperture runs as an Electron based desktop application.
 To use it, clone our repo, install the required node packages, and build the desktop application.
-Or you can download the executable from our website.
+Or you can download the executable from our website (pending launch of website).

 Install Apollo Aperture
 1. Clone this repo